parsa-rangriz/parsa-rangriz.github.io/_pages/sharif.md

 | Quincke Tube  | [PDF](/files/GL3-7.pdf)| | |

 ### General Lab IV
-These are my reports for the course of General Laboratory IV in 2020.
-Use them at your own risk.

 | Experiment       | Report   | Experiment       | Report   |
 | -----------   | -------   | ----------   | -------   |